kurokitten465/RaiNa-Novel/README.md

 The cinematic feel this framework chases was inspired by **"Stella Sora"** that make characters feel alive on screen — not sprites swapping states on cue, but scenes with weight, timing, and presence.

-The production-scale validation of this architecture approach comes from the **"Uguiss"** internal toolset used by QualiArts on *Gakuen iDOLM@STER*, presented at CEDEC 2025 — a real-world example of a command-driven, timeline-based, PlayableGraph-powered scene system shipped at scale.
+The production-scale validation of this architecture approach comes from the internal toolset used on *Gakuen iDOLM@STER*, presented at CEDEC 2025 — a real-world example of a command-driven, timeline-based, PlayableGraph-powered scene system shipped at scale.

 ---